JustinFrost47/nft-gallery-webVR/README.md

 ### **Contact**

 If you like the project, feel free to approach me for more metaverse-like projects.
 I'm open to taking on challenging work.

----

-Feel free to adjust the content as needed, especially the project URL once it's deployed.